-The story of Gog and Magog is found in both the Bible and the Quran, with variations in details.
-In the Bible, particularly in the Book of Ezekiel, Gog is portrayed as a leader from the land of Magog.
-Gog and Magog are seen as hostile forces that will rise against God's people.
-The narrative is often interpreted as a symbolic representation of a future apocalyptic battle.
 In the Quran, Gog and Magog are known as Yajuj and Majuj.
 They are mentioned in the context of the end times, described as corrupt and destructive forces.
 According to the Quran, Dhul-Qarnayn, a figure often identified with Alexander the Great, builds a wall to contain Gog and Magog.
 This wall separates them from the rest of the world, and they remain confined until a specified time determined by God.
-When the appointed time arrives, Gog and Magog will break through the wall and spread chaos, corrupting the earth.
-The Quran describes their widespread mischief and their defiance of God.
-Eventually, a divine intervention occurs, and Gog and Magog are destroyed.
-It's important to approach these narratives with an understanding that interpretations can vary, and the symbolic nature of the stories contributes to different perspectives across religious traditions.

 MUSLIMS AND CHRISTIANS BELIVES OF GOG AND MAGOG

-In Islam and Christianity, Gog and Magog are associated with apocalyptic events, but there are differences in their interpretation.
 In Islam, the Koran speaks of Gog and Magog, known as Yajuz and Majuz.
 They are described as people who will appear before Judgment Day and cause wickedness and violence.
 A god, commonly known as Dhul-Karnain, is said to have erected a barrier to stop them.
 As Judgment Day approaches, this barrier will be overcome, and Gog and Magog will spread greed until they are finally defeated.
-In Christianity, the concept of Gog and Magog can be found in the book of Revelation, where it is associated with the final battle between good and evil.
-Details vary, but the overarching theme is a meeting before the end of the world.
-Although there are similarities, it is important to note the theological specifics and differences in narrative detail between the two religious traditions.

 conclusion